pkiraly/qa-catalogue-web/README.md

    In multi-tenant mode you can specify it for a particular catalogue with `mainSolrEndpoint[<id>]`.
 (Its previous name was `solrEndpoint4ValidationResults`.) \[Available from v0.8.0\]

-The following configuration parameters only have effect for generic catalogs (when there no corresponding PHP class is available in the `classes/catalogue` directory):
+The following configuration parameters only have effect for generic catalogs ([catalogue class] `catalogue`):

 - `label`, `label[<id>]`: (string) name of the library catalogue
 - `url`, `url[<id>]`: (string) link to library catalogue homepage